KSDunne/whisper_riding_school/README.md

 - An intuitive navigation system wheather using a mobile, tablet or monitor
 - Ability to quickly find relevant information on the business and its services
 - Easy ways to contact the business and find our physical site using a map
-- An ability to learn about horse riding disaplines from around the world and about safe riding gear
+- An ability to learn about horse riding disaplines from around the world
-- Access to a newsletter sign up form
+- Access to a contact form
 - An accessible website for all users
 - A website that loads quickly on all devices and connections

 ## User stories

-### 1. First time visitor goals

-- As a first time visitor, I want to understand purpose of this website and to easily navigate through it
+- As a site visitor, I want to understand purpose of this website and to easily navigate through it
+- As a site visitor, I want to be able to see the name of the business and their main offering as soon as I land on the home page
+- As a site visitor, I want to learn a bit about the history of the farm
-- As a first time visitor, I want to see the benefits of horse riding, so I can tell whether I would like to do it or not
+- As a site visitor, I want to see the benefits of horse riding, so I can tell whether I would like to do it or not
+- As a site visitor, I want to be able to see the location of the farm so that I can plan my visit e.g. a map
-- As a first time visitor, I want to be able to see if the physical site is near where I live and find out how to contact them, e.g. a map, social links and contact information
+- As a site visitor, I want to find out ways to contact or connect with the business, e.g. a contact form and social media links

-### 2. Returning visitor goals

-- As a returning visitor, I want to contact Whisper Riding School to book a lesson
+- As a site visitor, I want to contact Whisper Riding School to book a lesson
-- As a returning visitor, I want to be able to learn about safe riding gear that I should bring with me to my lesson
+- As a site visitor, I want to be able to learn about safe riding gear that I should bring with me to my lesson
-- As a returning visitor, I want to check the map again, however this time it is to plan my route for the day I will arrive at my lesson

-### 3. Frequent user goals

-- As a frequent user, I want to broden my knowlegde of horse riding disaplines from around the world
+- As a site visitor, I want to broden my knowlegde of horse riding disaplines from around the world
-- As a frequent user, I want to sign up for a newsletter
-- As a frequent user, I want to check to see if there is any new updates on the website

 ## Features